britisharmy/poist-javascript-client/README.md

 # Poist-javascript-client

-This is an example of connecting to poist using javascript.
+Connect to the poist server using the poist javascript client.

 # Connecting